adambabik/angular-hammer-recognizers/README.md

-# angular-hammer
+# angular-hammer-recognizers

-angular-hammer is a [Hammer.js](http://eightmedia.github.io/hammer.js/) adapter for [AngularJS](http://angularjs.org/).
+`angular-hammer-recognizers` is a [Hammer.js](http://eightmedia.github.io/hammer.js/) adapter for [AngularJS](http://angularjs.org/).
 It allows one to use directives which handle Hammer.js recognizers.

-angular-hammer defines a single directive for each gesture recognizer.
+`angular-hammer-recognizers` defines a single directive for each gesture recognizer.
 The directives are build in the following way: `hm-{HAMMER_RECOGNIZER}`, for instance `hm-tap`.

 ## Installation

 Using Bower:

-`$ bower install angular-hammer2 --save`
+`$ bower install angular-hammer-recognizers --save`

+Using npm:

+`$ npm install angular-hammer-recognizers --save`

 Or manually, downloading a suitable file from `dist` directory.